HectorTa1989/GG-Connectivity-Libcurl-Cpp/README.md

     }

 But according to the test requirement is Google website, I just put it directly in curl_easy_setopt(curl_handle, CURLOPT_URL, "https://www.google.com");

+## Build program instruction

+On MacOS cmd:
+    cd /
+    cd usr/local/Cellar/
+    make
+Then it will generate output file.
+We execute it by running:
+    ./output

 ## Ongoing work